The Viking Settler Ingólfur Arnarson, Mt. Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 Ingólfsskáli

-My grandfather experienced one big earthquake, 7.0 on the Richter scale in South Iceland, when he was 2 years old back in 1912.
+My grandfather experienced one big earthquake, 7.0 on the Richter scale, in South Iceland when he was 2 years old back in 1912.

 But we live on the tectonic plates on a volcanic island, so everything can happen.
-And, in February-March 2021 the SW-corner experienced a whole lot of tremors and a volcanic eruption started, which was quite unexpected and gave us who live on the south-west corner quite a scare.
+And, in February-March 2021, the SW corner experienced a whole lot of tremors, and a volcanic eruption started, which was quite unexpected and gave us who live on the southwest corner quite a scare.

 Mt.
 Ingólfsfjall South-Iceland